-- To the best of our knowledge, this is the first paper to formulate and explore the problem of how to provision servers in a DaaS environment with the goal of providing performance-based SLOs. - We develop an optimization framework to address the problem above.
+- To the best of our knowledge, our work presented in [30] and this extended version1 are the first papers to formulate and explore the problem of how to provision servers in a DaaS environment with the goal of providing performance-based SLOs. - We develop an optimization framework to address the problem above.
 This framework outputs an SLO compliant tenant scheduling strategy and a cost-minimizing hardware provisioning strategy that together serve as the recipe for deploying resources and operating the DaaS for the input workload. - We evaluate our method and demonstrate the effectiveness of our approach.

-The remainder of this paper is organized as follows: We present our framework in Section II, and present empirical results in Section III.
-Related work is discussed in Section IV, and Section V contains our concluding remarks and points to some directions for future work.
+The remainder of this paper is organized as follows: We present our framework in Section 2 and an applications case-study in Section 3.
+We study dynamic cloud environments in Section 4 and a discussion follows in Section 5.
+Related work is discussed in Section 6 and our concluding remarks follow in Section 7.

-II.
-PERFORMANCE SLO FRAMEWORK
+2 PERFORMANCE SLO FRAMEWORK

-In this section, we describe our optimization framework, which has three steps as shown in Figure 2.
+In this section, we describe our optimization framework, which has three steps as shown in Fig. 2.
 Recall that the goal of this framework is to provide hardware provisioning and tenant scheduling policies that minimize the costs to DaaS providers while satisfying the performance-related specifications in tenant SLOs.

-In the first step in Figure 2 (described in Section II-A), we benchmark the performance of each server SKU in a homogeneous multi-tenant environment.
-At the end of this step, we understand the tenant performance for each tenant class on each hardware SKU, producing Output 1 in Figure 2.
+In the first step in Fig. 2 (described in Section 2.1), we benchmark the performance of each server SKU in a homogeneous multi-tenant environment.
+At the end of this step, we understand the tenant performance for each tenant class on each hardware SKU, producing Output 1 in Fig. 2.
 From this first step, for a specific performance level, we can determine the maximum number of tenants of a given class that can be scheduled on a specific server SKU, such that the performance SLOs can be satisfied for each tenant.
-Essentially, in this step we find points like A and B in Figure 1 for every tenant class for every hardware SKU.
+Essentially, in this step we find points like A and B in Fig. 1 for every tenant class for every hardware SKU.